neerajakumari1304/CreditcardRiskPrediction/README.md

 ## 🚀 Project Overview
 The project implements a full ML lifecycle, including data cleaning, advanced feature engineering, handling class imbalance, model benchmarking, and deployment via a Flask web application.

-## 🛠 Project StructureThe project is modularized into several Python scripts, each handling a specific stage of the pipeline:
+## 🛠 Project Structure
+The project is modularized into several Python scripts, each handling a specific stage of the pipeline:

 **1. Data Ingestion & Preprocessing (main.py)**
 - Data Loading: Loads the initial dataset (150,002 rows) and performs initial cleaning.